Church Address: Bristol Road, Farrington Gurney, Bristol, BS39 6TL

 Wednesday “Coffee & Chat”

-The school room is open on Wednesday mornings for Coffee and Chat, folk from the village gather to chat and drink coffee together.
+The church is open on Wednesday mornings for Coffee and Chat, folk from the village gather to chat and drink coffee together.
 It is a wonderful opportunity to get to know people, renew old friendships, share in village news and issues.
 But most of all, just to be together, to chat, to drink coffee and to support and encourage each other.